|Extent of IFRS application||Status||Additional Information|

 For instance, are IFRS Standards required or permitted for companies whose securities do not trade in a public market?

 Yes.
 Required for some and permitted for all others.
-See above.
+See the Commitment to Global Financial Reporting Standards section above.

 If the jurisdiction currently does NOT require or permit the use of IFRS Standards for domestic companies whose securities trade in a public market, are there any plans to permit or require IFRS Standards for such companies in the future?